-- •use for any other mailing other than that approved by ASME - •enhance our house files by using names/addresses or other information from the rented list. - •retain "change of address" information or "address correction" requests on rented lists for any purpose. - •use any method to detect, alter, or eliminate any decoy names. - •add telephone numbers to rented lists. - •use rented lists for telemarketing, personnel, or membership recruitment.
+•use for any other mailing other than that approved by ASME

+•enhance our house files by using names/addresses or other information from the rented list.

+•retain "change of address" information or "address correction" requests on rented lists for any purpose.

+•use any method to detect, alter, or eliminate any decoy names.

+•add telephone numbers to rented lists.

+•use rented lists for telemarketing, personnel, or membership recruitment.

-of future requests.
+We recognize that ASME's approval of a specific mailing program does not guarantee approval of future requests.

-Today's

-Date

-Company's

-Name

-Your

-Signature

-Your

-Title:
+oday's vate

+ompany's

+ame

+our

+ignature

+our

+itle:

-Your Mail
+our Mail

-Date:
+ate:

 (If no mail date is listed, mailing is assumed completed 35 days from shipping date.
 Please advise of all changes in mail dates.)

-Attention: Tax Exempt Organizations We are required to determine if the Internal Revenue Service classifies renters of our mailing lists under Internal Revenue code Section 501c3.
-If you are so classified, please supply this
+Attention: Tax Exempt Organizations

+We are required to determine if the Internal Revenue Service classifies renters of our mailing lists under Internal Revenue code Section 501c3.
+If you are so classified, please supply this information:

-Federal EIN: --
+Federal EIN: -